 Any lender needs to realize that things can go wrong.
 Borrowers might not repay a loan, or they may otherwise behave differently than expected.
 If you hand out money, you might not get it back

 When the family is involved (and things are done informally), you face additional risks:

 - Relationships may suffer

-- Poorly set up deals may be illegal or disqualify relatives from certain benefits
+- Poorly set up deals may disqualify relatives from certain benefits

 How do you make sure that an intramural loan does not ruin your family?
 Document and discuss.
 Talk about every aspect of the deal and use written agreements.
 Consult with local attorneys to make sure a well-intentioned gesture doesn’t put anybody at risk.